 Acts 17:24-27

-Read our more to be Equipped here:
+Read more to be Equipped here:

 Look across the global landscape and it is clear that God is working mightily through global migration in multiple directions.
 And above all the other countries, the United States runs at the front of the pack as a recipient of migration.
-Estimates are that there are over 42 million immigrants and over 1 million international students and scholars living in the US.
+Estimates are that there are over 46 million immigrants and over 1 million international students and scholars living in the US.
 Many of them from countries with virtually no access to the gospel.
 Regardless of your stance on immigration policy or what you think about refugee resettlement, scripture clearly tells us that God’s sovereign hand is the one behind the movements of humanity and we need to realize that He is at work (Acts 17:24-27).
 God is placing the nations at our doorstep.
 Jesus instructs us to make disciples of all nations (Matthew 28:19) and with immigrants, refugees, and international students that reside and continue to come to the U.S., we can easily get involved in His mission to the nations at home.

 Hard questions must be asked and difficult realities faced within our churches.
 As evangelical and churches in the south age and lose their cultural influence, could it be that the renewal and revival that we have prayed for will partially be found in the immigrants, refugees, and international students that God is allowing to come to our nation and our region?
 How will the church respond to the global refugee crisis, as it is an unprecedented missional opportunity God is giving us?